Photo by Jenna Desmond and Zach Knapp

-As a quiet observer and listener, Pierce Alexander enters spaces with curiosity and leaves with an array of stories—many of them finding their way into his music.
-I Don’t Know How to Behave Online, the second studio LP from the singer-songwriter, feels like wandering through a half-lit park at dusk–wistful, tender, and equally forlorn.
-His latest work unravels themes of people projecting false realities, fleeting connection, and the quiet beauty of feeling lost in familiar places.
-True to its title, many of the songs also draw inspiration from the ever-shifting landscapes of the online world.
-The album is expected to drop later this year.
+As a quiet observer and listener, Pierce Alexander enters spaces with curiosity and leaves with an array of stories—many of which find their way into his music.
+His new album, I Don’t Know How to Behave Online, feels like wandering through a half-lit park at dusk: wistful, tender, and quietly unsettled.
+The record unravels themes of projected realities, fleeting connections, and the strange comfort of feeling lost in familiar places.
+True to its title, the songs often brush against the online world—not as critique, but as a lens for examining the versions of ourselves we choose to display and the ones we keep hidden.

-Pierce Alexander spent his formative years wandering the cobblestone streets and soaking in the coastal charm of Charleston, South Carolina.
-Following the end of a fleeting long-distance relationship, he traveled up to Nashville, where he recorded his debut project, The Grand Scheme EP.
-The album’s acclaim led to performances across the greater Carolina area, including one at Bill Murray’s Charleston restaurant, Harold’s Cabin.
+Pierce Alexander spent his formative years wandering the cobblestone streets and coastal corners of Charleston, South Carolina.
+After the end of a brief long-distance relationship, he moved to Nashville, where he recorded his debut project, The Grand Scheme EP.
+The EP’s organic reception led to performances across the Carolinas, including a memorable show at Harold’s Cabin, Bill Murray’s Charleston restaurant.

 “Gorgeous string accompaniments first join the mix, followed by understated percussion and gentle swells of synths, carrying the track into a reflective reverie.”